 Professor Mendel Singer (SOM) presented a proposal for an MSM in Health Care/MS in Public Health dual degree.
-The proposal had been approved by the Senate Committee on Graduate Studies.
+The proposal was approved by the Senate Committee on Graduate Studies.
 Students enrolled in the MPH program are often interested in management education and some of the students enrolled in the MSM in Health Care don't have health care degrees.
 The dual degree program would satisfy the needs of both types of students and would take just 2 years for full-time students to complete both programs.
-The demand for health care management is very strong.
-The Executive Committee voted to include the dual degree program on the agenda for the Faculty Senate meeting.
+The demand for health care managers is very strong.
+The Senate voted unanimously to approve the dual degree program.
 Attachment